Actindo-AG/Documentation/Channels/Integration/01e_Magento2.md

 # Manage the Magento 2 connection

 To establish a connection to a Magento 2 shop, there are several particularities to consider.
-Therefore, the configuration of the Magento 2 connection is described in detail below.
+Therefore, the creation and the configuration of the Magento 2 connection are described in detail below.

 ## Create a Magento 2 connection